Holika

-The legend of Holika Dahan (Holika's burning) signifies the triumph of righteousness over sin.
+According to Hindu tradition, the legend of Holika Dahan (the burning of Holika) symbolizes the victory of good over evil.
 Holika is associated with the annual bonfire on the night before Holi, the festival of colours.

 Legend

 Ancient sculpture depicting Prahlada in flames.

-According to the Puranas, a king named Hiranyakashipu, like many asuras, wished to be immortal.
-To fulfill this desire, he performed the required tapas until he was granted a boon by Brahma.
-Hiranyakashipu was granted five wishes: that he would not die at the hands of any being created by Brahma, that he would not perish inside or outside, by day or night, by any weapon, on the earth or in the sky, by men or beasts, devas or asuras, that he be unequalled, that he possess undiminishing power, and that he be the one ruler of all creation.
+According to the Puranas, a king named Hiranyakashipu, like many asuras, wished to become immortal.
+To fulfill this desire, he performed the required tapas (austerities) until Brahma granted him a boon.
+Hiranyakashipu received five wishes: that he would not perish inside or outside, by day or night, by any weapon, on earth or in the sky, by men or beasts, or by devas or asuras; that he would be unequalled; that he would possess undiminishing power; and that he would be the sole ruler of all creation.
 His wish was granted and Hiranyakashipu conquered the three worlds, assuming the throne of Indra.
-He punished and killed all those who objected to his supremacy.
-His son Prahlada, raised as a Vaishnava, refused to worship his father as a deity.
+He punished and killed all who objected to his supremacy.
+His son Prahlada, however, had been raised as a Vaishnava and refused to worship his father as a deity.

 This infuriated Hiranyakashipu, and he made various attempts to kill Prahlada.
 During one attempt on Prahlada's life, King Hiranyakashipu's sister, Holika, offered her help.
 According to the Vishnu Purana, Holika told her brother that, due to a boon she had received, she was invulnerable to fire.
-Arrangements were made to have Prahlada sit upon the lap of his aunt, atop a burning pyre.
-However, as Prahlada chanted the name of Vishnu, he escaped unscathed, while Holika was incinerated.
+Arrangements were made for Prahlada to sit upon his aunt's lap atop a burning pyre.
+However, as Prahlada chanted the name of Vishnu, he escaped unscathed while Holika was incinerated.

-In a variation of this Puranic legend, Hiranyakashipu had Holika don her scarf or her fireproof garment, so that his son might perish, and she might be protected atop the pyre.
-However, as the fire roared, the garment flew from Holika and covered Prahlada.
-Holika burnt to death, and Prahlada came out unharmed.
+In a variation of this Puranic legend, Hiranyakashipu had Holika wear her scarf or her fireproof garment, so that his son would perish while she remained protected atop the pyre.
+Yet as the fire intensified, the garment flew off Holika and covered Prahlada.
+Holika burnt to death, and Prahlada emerged unharmed.

-Vishnu appeared in the form of Narasimha (a half-human and half-lion avatar, one not created by Brahma), at dusk (neither day nor night), took Hiranyakashipu to his dwelling's threshold (neither indoors nor outdoors), placed him upon his lap (neither land, water, nor air), and then slew the king with his claws (not a weapon).
-In this manner, the comprehensive boon of Hiranyakashipu was no longer useful.
-Prahlada and the beings of the three worlds were thus set free from the tyranny of Hiranyakashipu, and cosmic order was restored.
+Vishnu then appeared in the form of Narasimha (a half-human and half-lion avatar not created by Brahma), at dusk (neither day nor night).
+He took Hiranyakashipu to the threshold of his dwelling (neither indoors nor outdoors), placed him upon his lap (neither land, water, nor air), and slew the king with his claws (not a weapon).
+In this manner, the comprehensive boon of Hiranyakashipu was rendered useless.
+Prahlada and the beings of the three worlds were thus freed from the tyrant's rule, and cosmic order was restored.